 As the relationship between the speed and the pole of the motor is given as:

 The rotor is also built of thin laminations of the same material as the stator.
 The laminated cylindrical core is mounted directly on the shaft.
 These laminations are slotted on the outer side to receive the conductors.
 There are two types of rotors.

 Squirrel Cage Rotor

 A squirrel cage rotor consists of a laminated cylindrical core.
 The circular slots at the outer periphery are semi-closed.
-Each slot contains uninsulated bar conductor of aluminium or copper.
-At the end of the rotor the conductors the short-circuited by a heavy ring of copper or aluminium.
-The diagram of the cage rotor is shown below.
+Each slot contains an uninsulated bar conductor of aluminium or copper.
+At the end of the rotor the conductors are short-circuited by a heavy ring of copper or aluminium.
+The diagram of the cage rotor is shown below:

-- It reduces humming and provide smooth and noise free operation.
+- It reduces humming and provides smooth and noise-free operation.